Culturally & Linguistically Diverse Education | Graduate Studies | Fort Lewis College

 An education student works on a project with grade school children.

-You want to make public education accessible and equitable for students of all linguistic and cultural backgrounds.
+You want to create equitable and accessible learning opportunities for students of all linguistic and cultural backgrounds.

-Learn how to meet the needs of bilingual students and teach in culturally inclusive and responsive ways with this graduate program option.
+Learn how to meet the needs of multilingual students and teach in culturally inclusive and responsive ways with this graduate program option.

 Culturally & Linguistically Diverse (CLD) Education program options